-A Business Loan Agreement is a legal contract between a lender and a business borrower that outlines the terms of a loan.
+A business loan agreement is a legal contract between a lender and a business borrower that outlines the terms of a loan.
 It sets out a repayment plan, with interest and other guidelines important to the financial arrangement.

-Businesses often need loans to fund their endeavors and build their company.
+Businesses often need loans to fund their endeavors and build their companies.
 Lenders need to secure their interests in the money they lend to businesses.
 In either case, a business loan agreement template can help you build your own.

-- What is a Business Loan Agreement?
+- What Is a Business Loan Agreement?

 - Minimum Requirements For a Business Loan